az-digitalag/group-website/README.md

 This folder can be generated automatically from a bibtex file.
 Most reference management software and search portals (e.g. Mendeley, Zotero, Google Scholar) provide an option to export a citation as bibtex.
 There is a tool to automatically generate the folder, index.md, and cite.bib files for each publication using the shell command `academic import --bibtex <path_to_your/publication.bib>` following [the Academic Hugo documentation](https://sourcethemes.com/academic/docs/managing-content/#create-a-publication))

 A minimal set of yaml header fields are described in the [documentation](https://sourcethemes.com/academic/docs/managing-content/#manually).
-We have changed the default publication type 8 to be data publications (in `i18n/en.yaml`.
+We have changed the default publication type 8 to be data publications by editing `data/publication_types.toml` and `i18n/en.yaml` as described in the documentation.

 Recommended fields to include in the index.md:
 * `publication_types: ["8"]`